mcellteam/CellBlender_Models/README.md

 # CellBlender_Models
 ## Repository for CellBlender Models and Examples

-This repository contains JSON text files which encapsulate complete CellBlender models.
+This repository contains JSON text files (and some scripts) which encapsulate complete CellBlender models.
 Models are either grouped into their own subdirectory or added to the "Assorted Models" subdirectory.
 These are the current model categories: